 In 1887, Charles H. Hackley purchased the lots on which the Hackley & Hume Historic Site now stands.
-He immediately sold one and one-half of these lots to Thomas Hume.
+He immediately sold one and one-half of these lots to his business partner, Thomas Hume.
 Charles H. Hackley hired David S. Hopkins of Grand Rapids to design and build the magnificent houses and City Barn.
 Construction took place between 1887 and 1889.
-Erie Caughell Hackley Smith inherited the Hackley House after the deaths of Charles and Julia in 1905.
-Erie and her family lived in the house for a time and then rented it out to boarders.
-In 1943, she donated the house to the Muskegon chapter of the American Red Cross in memory of Charles H. Hackley.
-The house served as the local Red Cross Headquarters until 1971 when the Hackley Heritage Association, a volunteer organization, purchased it and began to restore the structure.

 The interior design of the Hume House is more open and modern than the Hackley House.
 Filled with spacious living areas and nine family bedrooms decorated with simple patterns, David S. Hopkins designed the house for comfort and a large family.
-Machine carved woodwork exhibits a distinct Aesthetic style and adds just enough decoration to accent the rooms.
-The family expanded the house after the turn of the century creating a beautiful library, a large dining room with geometric tile flooring, and a sleeping porch off of daughter Helen's room with a terne metal floor.
-The exterior of the Hume House exhibits its original 14 tone restored color scheme.
+The Hume family expanded the house after the turn of the century creating a beautiful library, a large dining room with geometric tile flooring, and a sleeping porch off of daughter Helen’s room with a terne metal floor.
+The exterior of the Hume House exhibits its original 14-tone restored color scheme.